Bronius Kazys Balutis: Cartographer

+Lithuanian American activist

 Balutis joined the Lithuanian American cultural life.
 He attended a Lithuanian conference in Philadelphia on 22 February 1906, which was inspired by the Great Seimas of Vilnius and organized by Jonas Šliūpas and Jonas Žilius.
 After the conference, Balutis delivered public speeches in Amsterdam and Schenectady about the event and raised money for Lithuanian textbooks to be published by Jonas Basanavičius in Vilnius.
 He joined the Lithuanian Alliance of America (SLA) and attended its congress in Chicago in May 1906.
 He delivered a speech on the importance of education which was well received.
 The following year, he returned to the SLA congress as a deputy secretary and member of the literary commission.
 He returned to SLA congresses in 1908–1910 and 1914 working to draft SLA's constitution and otherwise improve its organization and procedures.

 He also joined the Association of Lithuanian Patriots (Tėvynės mylėtojų draugija) which was established in 1896 but suffered a decline.
 Balutis became its chairman in 1907.
 Together with Juozas Gabrys, he undertook an ambitious project to collect and publish all writings of Vincas Kudirka, editor of Lithuanian newspaper Varpas.
 The six volumes (a total of 1,770 pages) were published in 1909.
 Balutis further organized events to commemorate the 50th birth anniversary of Kudirka thus invigorating the society, but resigned as its chairman in 1910.
 Balutis also joined the Birutė choir established by Mikas Petrauskas.